-Once the unit passes inspection, you've been approved as an applicant by MHA, and you've approved as a tenant by the landlord, we will let you know you can sign a lease.
+Once the unit passes inspection, we will call and let you know you can sign a lease.
 The minimum initial lease term is 12 months.

-You must meet with your program specialist before you sign the lease to complete the process of getting assistance for that unit.
+You will then need an appointment with your case manager program specialist to complete the process of getting assistance for that unit.
 MHA cannot pay for rent, security deposit, or any other cost until a contract has been executed between the landlord and MHA.

 Most landlords require a security deposit before moving in.
 While Montana state law does not limit deposits, a rule of thumb is to expect about one month's rent.
-The Section 8 program does not pay for security deposits.
-However, MHA secured a grant to provide limited help with barriers to leasing, which we call the Essential Access Program.
+The Shelter Plus Care program can pay for a security deposit one time.
+Also, MHA secured a grant to provide limited help with barriers to leasing, which we call the Essential Access Program (EAP).